 What are the main destinations for GA flights in Iceland?

-It depends where your plane is located.
+It depends on where your plane is located.
 I can’t really say where the hottest destinations are.

 Is there any specific routes of GA flow traffic in Iceland?